THE EVERLY BROTHERS

 They had a frustrating go of it in 1963, releasing several singles, then standing by as all of them fell short of the national charts.
 Things got better in '64; they patched things up with Acuff-Rose, began working with the Bryants again and returned to the top 40 with "Gone, Gone, Gone," a song they wrote together that ranks among their best.
 Chart hits kept coming regularly in the U.K., with "The Price of Love" a highlight, hitting number two in June 1965, nestled in a familiar spot behind Elvis Presley's 15th number one hit in England, "Crying in the Chapel."
 A remake of Mickey and Sylvia's 1957 classic "Love is Strange" was also big there during another stretch when every single release in the U.S. fell short of the charts.
 They had been an inspiration for countless British bands since the first hits in 1957, including The Beatles and The Hollies, as well as American folk-rockers Simon and Garfunkel.
 It was the Hollies, in fact, who patterned their entire sound on the Everlys, and the brothers gave them the ultimate thank-you note with a 1966 album, Two Yanks in England, featuring no less than eight songs by the band's songwriting team of Tony Hicks, Allan Clarke and Graham Nash.

 The brothers regained the spotlight briefly in 1967.
 The Don Everly song "It's All Over" was a top ten U.K. hit for Cliff Richard in the spring; in America it was covered by The Casinos.
-Then Don and Phil released "Bowling Green," written by Terry Slater, working as the duo's bass player at the time.
-A throwback to their Kentucky roots, it became the final top 40 hit for The Everly Brothers in July.
+Then Don and Phil released "Bowling Green," written by Terry Slater, working as the duo's bass player at the time; a throwback to their Kentucky roots, it became thei final top 40 hit in July.
 Warner Bros. kept its end of the deal and records were recorded and released until the ten year contract was fulfilled in 1970.
 They had increased exposure that year, though, with their own ABC-TV variety series, The Everly Brothers Show, a summer replacement for The Johnny Cash Show.
 A who's who of pop, rock, R&B and country acts were guests on the short-lived series, including Cash (on the first installment), Marty Robbins, Jackie DeShannon, Neil Diamond, B.J.
 Thomas, Ike and Tina Turner and The Statler Brothers.

-RCA Victor signed Don and Phil to a contract in 1971, but without any notable success they were dropped in 1973.
+RCA Victor signed The Everly Brothers to a contract in 1971, but without any notable success they were dropped in '73.
 The inevitable breakup was an amicable one, and for the next ten years they each made solo recordings for a number of different labels.
 A reunion in 1983 put them back on the charts with a minor hit on the Mercury label.
 Paul McCartney, ever the Everly fan, wrote "On the Wings of a Nightingale," and Dave Edmunds produced the record.
 The single and accompanying video (it was the era of MTV, after all) made a splash in the fall of 1984.

 - Keep A'Lovin' Me - 1956